administrativetrick/SpellVar/README.md

 Variances can be added one at a time or in bulk using a CSV file.
 The variances should include a word or phrase, and a region that word or phrase belongs to.

 All variations are stored in a SQL Lite 3 database in the same file as the main.py file.
 The database is named spelling_variances.db by default.

+## To Do
+- Make a plan on how to handle words that are partial matched (e.g. plurals of signular words like realize/realized, realise/realise)